 - Set a cooking program according to your recipe.

 - Press the “Timer” key.
-Use “+” and “-” buttons to set the delayed hours as you like.
+Use “+” and “-” buttons to set the desired delay hours as you like.
 Then press the Instant Pot timer key again to change the minutes.
 The set time is the delayed time before the Instant Pot starts operating at the set cooking program.

 - To cancel the Timer operation, press the “Keep-Warm/Cancel” key at any time.